ietf-wg-add/draft-ietf-add-requirements/draft-add-requirements.md

 unencrypted transport.
 Once discovered, the local encrypted forwarder may be selected by the client, gaining the benefits of encryption while retaining the benefits of a local caching forwarder with knowledge of the local topology.

+Another benefit occurs with IoT devices.
+A common usage pattern for such devices is for it to "call home" to a service that resides on the public Internet, where that service is referenced through a domain name (A or AAAA record).
+As discussed in Manufacturer Usage Description Specification {{?RFC8520}}, because these devices tend to require access to very few sites, all other access should be considered suspect.
+However, if the query is not accessible for inspection, it becomes quite difficult for the infrastructure to suspect anything.

 | Requirement | Description |
 | R4.1 | Example requirement |